aptech/docs/docs/CR-gdaDStatMat.rst

     string vnames = { "X1", "X2", "X3", "X4", "X5" };
     ret = gdaWrite("myfile.gda", vnames, "COLS");

-This code above will create a GAUSS Data Archive containing two variables, the GAUSS matrix A containing the data and COLS which contains the names for the columns of the matrix A which are the model variables (X1, X2,...).
+This code above will create a GAUSS Data Archive containing two variables, the GAUSS matrix *A* containing the data and *COLS* which contains the names for the columns of the matrix *A* which are the model variables (*X1, X2,...*).

-The code below computes the statistics on each of the columns of the matrix A.
+The code below computes the statistics on each of the columns of the matrix *A*.

 ::